jpe90/clp/README.md

 clp writes input files to stdout with syntax highlighting.
 It aims to be relatively fast, provide wide language support, and be easy to extend with new languages.
-It currently supports over 140 languages.
+It currently supports 150 languages.

 Language support is implemented with LPEG, a tool developed by PUC which uses parsing expression grammars to improve upon traditional regex parsers